11 Ways for High Earners to Reduce Taxable Income [2023]

 Tax Saving Strategies for High-Income Earners: Change the Character of Your Income

 One way to reduce your tax burden is to change the character of your income.
-If you're wondering why you should do so, here are some of the ways it can help you to lower your tax bill.
+If you're wondering why you should do so, here are some of the ways it can help you lower your tax bill.

-• Convert your SIMPLE, SEP, or traditional IRA to a Roth IRA.
+- Convert your SIMPLE, SEP, or traditional IRA to a Roth IRA.
 If you are over the age of 59 1/2 and you meet the five-year rule, Roth distributions are tax-free.
 Because they are not considered investment income, they will not increase your modified adjusted gross income (MAGI), which is used to calculate the 3.8% Medicare surtax.

-• Invest in tax-exempt bonds.
+- Invest in tax-exempt bonds.
 Any interest you earn is not subject to federal income tax and Medicare surtax calculations.
 Also, municipal bond interest for bonds purchased in the state where you live is exempt from state income taxes.

-• Consider investing in index mutual funds and exchange-traded funds.
+- Consider investing in index mutual funds and exchange-traded funds.
 These funds are not actively managed and, as a result, can be more tax-efficient than managed funds.
 These investments are an effective way to diversify the taxation of your income after retirement.

-• If you qualify for a Health Savings Account, you have the option of investing the funds in the account instead of spending them on medical expenses.
+- If you qualify for a Health Savings Account, you have the option of investing the funds in the account instead of spending them on medical expenses.
 Contributions are tax-free, and earnings grow tax-free.
 In addition, if you use future distributions to pay for qualified medical expenses, the distributions are tax-free.

 The overall benefit of changing the character of your income is that it can reduce your MAGI for each tax year and allow you to take advantage of a lower tax bracket in some cases.

 The good news is that with a combination of tax deductions, tax credits, and contribution strategies, you can reduce your tax bill by reducing your taxable income.
-Here are 11 ways to accomplish your goal and reduce your tax bill.
+Here are 11 ways to accomplish your goal and lower your tax bill.

 1. Max Out Your Retirement Contributions

 Let’s start with retirement accounts.
-Employer-based accounts such as 401(k) and 403(b) accounts allow you to lower your taxable income easily.
+Employer-based accounts such as 401(k) and 403(b) plans allow you to lower your taxable income easily.
 That’s because every dollar you put into these accounts is not taxed until you withdraw the money from your account—and that reduces your tax burden each year you contribute.

 The benefit here is that if you wait until you have retired to withdraw money from your 401(k), your income will be lower because you will no longer be drawing a salary.
 The result?
-You will be in a lower tax bracket.
+You’ll be in a lower tax bracket.
 This means that the money you withdraw will be taxed at a much lower rate than it would have been if you had to pay taxes when you earned it.

 You can take advantage of the tax-reducing benefits of retirement accounts by contributing the maximum amount.
-For 2022, the maximum 401(k) contribution and 403(b) contribution is $20,500, while the maximum contribution for SIMPLE IRAs is $14,000.
-Keep in mind that if you are over the age of 50, you may take advantage of catch-up contributions of up to $6,500, as well (401k), and $3,000 for 401(k) plans.
+For 2024, the maximum 401(k) contribution and 403(b) contribution is $23,000, while the maximum contribution for SIMPLE IRAs is $16,000.
+Keep in mind that if you are over the age of 50, you may take advantage of catch-up contributions of up to $3,500 for SIMPLE IRA plans and $7,500 for 401(k)s.

 2. Roth IRA Conversions